History of Evan Mobley in Timeline

 Others born on this day/year

-2002: Voting Format Began
+2002: NBA Rookie of the Year Voting Format

-Evan Mobley finished as the runner-up to Scottie Barnes in voting for the NBA Rookie of the Year, the 15-point difference was the smallest voting margin in 19 years since the award's voting format began in 2002–03.
+Evan Mobley finished as the runner-up to Scottie Barnes in voting for the NBA Rookie of the Year.
+The 15-point difference was the smallest voting margin in 19 years since the award's voting format began in 2002–03.

-March 2004: Compared to LeBron James
+March 2004: LeBron James Rookie Comparison

-In December 8, Evan Mobley became the first Cleveland rookie since LeBron James in March 2004 to record five blocks in an NBA game.
+On December 8, Evan Mobley became the first Cleveland rookie since LeBron James in March 2004 to record five blocks in an NBA game.

-2012: Anthony Davis Achievement
+2012: Anthony Davis Comparison

 2018: Father Hired as USC Assistant Coach

-August 5, 2019: Committed to USC
+August 5, 2019: College Commitment to USC

-On August 5, 2019, Evan Mobley committed to play college basketball for USC, choosing them over offers from UCLA, Washington, and other major NCAA Division I programs.
+On August 5, 2019, Evan Mobley committed to play college basketball for USC, choosing them over offers from UCLA, Washington, and other NCAA Division I programs.

-2019: FIBA Under-19 World Cup
+2019: FIBA Under-19 World Cup Gold Medal

-2019: High School Teammate
+2019: High School Basketball with Isaiah

-November 25, 2020: College Debut
+November 25, 2020: College Debut for USC

 On November 25, 2020, Evan Mobley made his college debut for USC, scoring 21 points and securing nine rebounds in a 95–87 overtime victory against California Baptist.

-2020: Top Recruit
+2020: Top Recruit in the 2020 Recruiting Class

-March 11, 2021: Pac-12 Tournament Quarterfinals
+March 11, 2021: Career-High Points in Pac-12 Tournament

-April 16, 2021: Declared for NBA Draft
+April 16, 2021: Declared for the 2021 NBA Draft

-August 3, 2021: Signed with the Cavaliers
+August 3, 2021: Signed with the Cleveland Cavaliers

 August 8, 2021: Summer League Debut